-- Students wishing to appeal a financial aid eligibility ruling based on failure to meet SAP may do so in writing to the Director of Student Financial Services.
-This appeal must be based on extenuating circumstances such as death of a relative, injury or illness of the student and/or other special circumstances. - If the appeal is approved, the student will be notified in writing, and will be allowed one additional semester of financial aid on Financial Aid Probation.
-Two conditions now apply. - If, during the next semester, satisfactory academic progress is maintained the student will be eligible to receive financial aid for the succeeding semester. - If, during this semester of probation, satisfactory academic progress is not maintained, the student is ineligible to receive financial aid for the succeeding semester and must use his/her own resources to attend until satisfactory academic progress requirements are met, at which time reapplication for financial aid must take place. - A student who has lost eligibility for Financial Aid must meet SAP requirements.
+- If the appeal is approved, the student will be notified in writing, and will be allowed one additional semester of financial aid on Financial Aid Probation.
+Two conditions now apply. - o If, during the next semester, satisfactory academic progress is maintained the student will be eligible to receive financial aid for the succeeding semester. - If, during this semester of probation, satisfactory academic progress is not maintained, the student is ineligible to receive financial aid for the succeeding semester and must use his/her own resources to attend until satisfactory academic progress requirements are met, at which time reapplication for financial aid must take place. - A student who has lost eligibility for Financial Aid must meet SAP requirements.
 A student does not automatically regain eligibility simply by paying for his/her own classes or passing his/her classes or by sitting out a term.

-Letters regarding loss of eligibility will be sent to all students who fail to meet SAP standards within two weeks of the final submission of grades and will also be posted under the documents tab on MyCampus.
+Letters regarding loss of eligibility will be sent to all students who fail to meet SAP standards within two weeks of the final submission of grades.